Hungary Energy Information

 CO2 Fuel Combustion/CO2 Emissions

-In June 2020, the parliament adopted a law to achieve carbon neutrality by 2050.
-In the medium term, the country is committed to a binding GHG emission reduction target of at least 40% by 2030 compared to 1990, like other EU countries.
+In 2020, the parliament adopted a law to achieve carbon neutrality by 2050.
+In the medium term, the country is committed to a binding GHG emission reduction target of at least 40% by 2030 compared to 1990, as in other EU countries.

 Graph: CO2-ENERGY EMISSIONS (MtCO2)